 Note: Elementor has updated its domain registration process.
-See Adding a custom domain name to your Elementor Cloud Website for more details.
+See Adding a custom domain name to your Elementor hosted website for more details.
 However, the information here regarding Google Domains is still accurate and can be used to help locate your domain name records on the Google Domains site.

 Let’s get started

-So you’ve got a brand new Google domain name and want to connect it to your Elementor Cloud site?
+So you’ve got a brand new Google domain name and want to connect it to your Elementor hosted website?
 Follow these quick steps and you’ll be hooked up in no time!

-- From your Elementor Cloud Dashboard, go to Websites
+- From your My Elementor dashboard, go to Websites

 - Click the Manage This Website button located on your website’s card to open the site details screen.